mateiripeanu/mp5-f16/README.md

 This [visualization](http://tech.nitoyon.com/en/blog/2013/11/07/k-means/) is a good way to understand how the algorithm works.

 For the k-means clustering algorithm, you should implement a method that returns a `List` of `Set`s: each `Set` representing a cluster of restaurants.
 You should also implement a method that converts such a `List` to JSON format as illustrated by the JSON file `voronoi.json` in the directory `visualize`.
+(The `weight` attribute in the `voronoi.json` adjusts the size of the marker in the visualization; you could set all points to the same weight in your implementation.)

 You can run the provided visualization method using `python` (Python 3) and the visualization is called a [Voronoi tesselation](https://en.wikipedia.org/wiki/Voronoi_diagram).